 Don’t forget to share this post on social media and in your networks!

-Please also consider subscribing to my weekly newsletter FAIR Data Digest to receive more interesting content every Tuesday!
+Please also consider subscribing to my bi-weekly newsletter FAIR Data Digest to receive more interesting content every other Tuesday!